iodaniel/iodaniel_resume/docs/index.md

 `November 2018 - present`
 __Nutriente LLC__, El Paso, TX

--Develop websites for business in El Paso, TX.
+- Develop websites for business in El Paso, TX.

--Involved in website development, UX experience and customer research for a website focus in nutrition science for the LATAM market.
+- Involved in website development, UX experience and customer research for a website focus in nutrition science for the LATAM market.

--Develop websites for potential clients to improve the business opportunity preview.
+- Develop websites for potential clients to improve the business opportunity preview.

--Manage a team to  develop websites for clients.
+- Manage a team to  develop websites for clients.

 -
 <!--Some of the wording here isn't clear.-->